Toby-420/Cassave/README.md

   DOS 8.3 filename format (uppercase, padded with spaces).

 - **File Size:**
-  64-bit unsigned integer representing file size in **bits**.
+  64-bit unsigned integer representing file size in **bytes**.
-  This means the maximum storage capacity with this version of Cassave is 2^64 bits or 2 whole exabytes.
+  This means the maximum storage capacity with this version of Cassave is 2^64 bytes or 16 whole exabytes.

 - **File Data:**
   Raw binary file data.